amarantha-k/cbas/_drafts/primer-beer.md

 ### Query 5 - Theta Join ###
 Not all joins are expressible as equijoins and computable using equijoin-oriented algorithms.
-The join predicates for some use cases involve predicates with functions; CBAS supports the expression of such queries and will still evaluate them as best it can using nested loop based techniques (and broadcast joins in the parallel case).
+The join predicates for some use cases involve predicates with functions; Analytics supports the expression of such queries and will still evaluate them as best it can using nested loop based techniques (and broadcast joins in the parallel case).